Leafwing-Studios/fop-rules/docs/character-options/powers/shaman-manifestations.md

 Whenever you use the Swap minor action, you may choose to augment these arms, and do not need to replace your currently equipped arms.
 At higher surge levels:

-- **Odd:** Make a Prowess attack against a creature of your choice within range.
+- **Odd:** Make a special attack against Prowess against a creature of your choice within range.
 If you hit, pull them into the nearest empty tile(s).
 Ties are broken by distance to the shaman, then distance to the creature's original position, then the shaman's choice.
 - **Even:** At the end of your turn, deal additional elemental damage to each creature that you are grappling.

 | Surge | Pull Range |  Additional Damage  |